 - Talking about FVC in some cases of asthma, the FVC is decreased.
 When COPD is present, the FVC is always decreased.

-- On FEV1 if someone has asthma, their FEV1 increases after receiving bronchodilator therapy.
+- FEV1, if someone has asthma, their FEV1 increases after receiving bronchodilator therapy.
 If a person has COPD, the FEV1 does not get better after bronchodilator therapy.

-- And the last thing to mention is serial spirometry where with asthma, the spirometry results can occasionally change.
-Spirometry findings with COPD deteriorate over time, which it means became worse over time it is not the same as spirometry for asthma.
+- And the last thing to mention is serial spirometry; the spirometry results can occasionally change with asthma.
+Spirometry findings with COPD deteriorate over time, which means it becomes worse over time it is not the same as spirometry for asthma.